compwron/feedbackahead/README.md

 ### Workshop:

-- Two participants each read one role of an excercise out loud
+- Two participants each read one role of an exercise out loud
 - The facilitator takes commentary from the audience and participants about how they think that each character felt about the portrayed interaction
 - One of the participants swaps with an audience member
 - Perform a new exercise and repeat the audience participation step.